 This recipe is for the day after (or the day after the day after) you’ve roasted a chicken.
 When the carcass is picked bare and your beautiful golden bird is mostly just a pile of bones.

-I love this recipe for so many reasons.
+This recipe is great for so many reasons.
 First, because the name is just deliciously gruesome and second, because there is something *so* satisfying about making a pot of soup from scratch without even a can of broth.

 You’ll walk around with a smile, feeling capable and accomplished the entire rest of the day.
 (Okay, maybe that’s just me.)